Sereza7/gridsplitter/README.txt

 Concept
 =================

 The gridSplitter is written to cleanly cut input features.
-It is a wrapper for gdalogr/cliprasterbymasklayer and qgis:intersection.
+It is a wrapper for either gdalogr/cliprasterbymasklayer and qgis:intersection  or, if found, gdalwarp/ogr2ogr.

 It has several options:

 The first option, cut by tile number (v.0.1), takes the extent of the input data, divides it by a number of